 Lines 210 – 211: What exactly is being referred to “respectively” in this sentence?

-Line 224: To more explicitly address niche partitioning, the authors should also calculate an index of diet overlap.
+Line 224: To more explicitly address niche partitioning, the authors should also calculate an index of diet overlap. – Thank you for this suggestion.
+We have now included an analysis of diet overlap ~L147 and new Figure 4.
+The result was interesting, supporting our hypotheses that 1) including prey stage information reduces dietary overlap (a fairly obvious result), and 2) the size of the reduction is correlated with the fraction of non-larval prey in a fishes diet.
+This helps to support the overarching hypothesis that stage-structured feeding provides a way to reduce dietary overlap among fishes, even when they share similar prey taxa.

 Lines 226 – 233: Availability of alternative prey may have been an important factor in the lack of a strong relationship with emergence.- This is a good point.
 We have removed the emergence analysis as both reviewers had concerns with it.
 The time frame of the study was likely not long enough to detect temporal trends and there are many other explanations for the lack a strong relationship.